psychemedia/storytelling-notes/gawain_and_carle_of_carlisle.md

 grant vs all ffor his sake
 this ffalse world to fforsake,
 & out of this world when wee shall wend,
-to heauens bliss e our soules bringe !
+to heauens blisse our soules bringe !
 god grant vs grace itt may soe bee !
 AMEN, say all, ffor Charitye !

 ffinis.

 [" Of all the Seaes" printed in Lo. & Hum.
 Songs, p.
 85, follows here in the MS. p.
 455.]